 An electronic submission of the grant application must arrive at the Prince George Community Foundation office by the deadline date (or the closest working day after the deadline date if it falls on a weekend or holiday).
 Applications received after these deadline dates will be processed with the next cycle.
-Electronic acknowledgment of receipt will be provided when grant application have been submitted.
+Electronic acknowledgment of receipt will be provided when grant applications have been submitted.

 The Grants Committee will carefully review applications and make award recommendations to the Prince George Community Foundation's Board of Directors who in turn make the final decision.